Introducing a Dutch book to English speakers

 In: D. W. Jamieson, Barnett & A Buono (eds.)
 Consultation for Organizational Change Revisited - Information Age Publishing, 2016

-Creating a colorful model of change
+A validated test based on a colorful theory of change

 This chapter presents a questionnaire that measures individual change preferences based on a meta-theory of five paradigms of change.
 We describe its construction and improvement over a 13-year period, during which time more than 100,000 people have used the test as an instrument for self-reflection.